 Health, Safety and Security

 As the Associate Director for International Health, Safety and Security in the Arizona State University (ASU) Global Education Office, Dan is responsible for all matters related to the health, safety and security of ASU Global Education programs and participants.
-During his nearly 20 years as an international education professional, Dan has served as a leader in the field in a variety of capacities, including his current role as co-chair of the NAFSA Education Abroad Health & Safety Subcommittee.
+During his 20+ years as an international education professional, Dan has served as a leader in the field in a variety of capacities.

 Phone: (480) 965-9225